GuillaumeDIDIER/Ars-Magica-Characters/Magi/Aydamir of Soba/Aydamir, the Alchemist+30.md

 SuFa 25
 **R**: Touch, **D**: Sun, **T**: Group
 **Pen:** 0, 1 charge
 This pastille grants a +3 bonus to all rolls for the Single Weapon Ability.
 The Ministry of Work requested this pastille to be produced when they feared that the war between two factions in a near city might spread to Soba itself.
-This pastille costs 5 doses of Sovereign Reagent to produce.
+This pastille costs 5 doses of Sovereign Reagent or 5 pawns of vis to produce.
 Similar pastilles exist that grant the *Berserk* Virtue or the *Reserve of Strength* Virtue.
 *(Base 10, +1 Sun, +2 Group)*

 ### Succurro Magicam